-TRICARE plans that may be available to retirees, their eligible family members, and qualified survivors include: TRICARE Select, TRICARE Prime, TRICARE Young Adult, the U.S. Family Health Plan, and TRICARE for Life (TFL).
+TRICARE health plans that may be available to Retired Soldiers, their eligible family members, and qualified survivors include: TRICARE Select, TRICARE Prime, TRICARE Young Adult, the Uniformed Services Family Health Plan (USFHP), and TRICARE for Life (TFL).
 TRICARE Prime is only available to those living in or within 100 miles of a Prime Service Area (PSA).
-Visit www.tricare.mil for up-to-date information about these TRICARE plans.
+Visit https://tricare.mil/deers for up-to-date information about these TRICARE health plans.

-Retirees who are entitled to premium-free Medicare Part A must have Medicare Part B to continue TRICARE coverage for care and prescriptions purchased in the civilian sector, otherwise they are eligible for MTF care and pharmacy only.
+Retired Soldiers who are entitled to premium-free Medicare Part A must have Medicare Part B to continue TRICARE coverage under TFL for care and prescriptions received in the civilian sector.
+Otherwise they are only eligible for military clinic or hospital care and pharmacy.